novakov-alexey-zz/dhall-kafka-kuberentes-deployment/README.md

 ## Common steps

 Keytabs are coupled with Helm charts volumes (improvement is needed).
-You can create them manually as secrets or use Kerberos operator to start new
-Kerberos server inside K8s (not for production use obviously).
+You can create them manually as k8s secrets or use "Kerberos operator" to start new Kerberos server inside the K8s cluster (it is not for production use of course).

+Below steps are using [Kerberos operator](https://github.com/novakov-alexey/krb-operator) to create keytabs as K8s secrets.

 Start Kerberos operator: